Meri-Ti/UpperLimb-Exoskelton-sEMGAnalysis/README.md

 The data has been collected using the following tools:

 1. **sEMG Electrodes**: Used for capturing electrical activity produced by skeletal muscles.
-2. **EMG and Motion Tools software**: Used for tracking motion data (such as accelerometer and gyroscope data) during the experiments.
+2. **EMG and Motion Tools** software: Used for tracking motion data (such as accelerometer and gyroscope data) during the experiments.

 ## How to Use